 The Sweeney Redevivus poems are fascinating in terms of voicing.
 In his notes Heaney indicates that they are ‘voiced for Sweeney’ but this does not and cannot exclude the poet’s participation.
 Each poem resembles a piece of music with a background accompaniment and two voices that pick up the melody in turn or together; the mood of each piece varies as does its ensemble effect on the listener’s ear and the reader’s sensibility.

 Heaney’s voice is dominant in a poem set in a first millennium monastery where manuscripts are being copied and preserved thanks to the monumental efforts of monk-scribes.
-Allegorically the title alludes to a biblical grouping of people who set themselves up as judges, precursors perhaps of the group of literati surrounding Heaney in his Belfast days whom he judged to have reacted with unwarranted unkindness following his move to the Irish Republic in 1972.
+Think monks of the Dark Ages, think also intellectuals in 1960s’ Belfast.
+Allegory is never far away – the title alludes to a biblical groupings of people who set themselves up as judges reflected in the group of literati surrounding Heaney in his Belfast days whom he judged to have responded with unwarranted unkindness following his move to the Irish Republic in 1972.

-The poem starts with a concluding judgment: I never warmed to them before proceeding to the speaker’s reasons: their intellectual contribution excellent; their reactions peevish (petulant), irritable and prickly: jagged as the holly tree/ they rendered down for ink.
+The poem starts with a concluding judgment (I never warmed to them) before proceeding to the speaker’s reasons: their intellectual contributions first rate (excellent) but their reactions peevish (petulant), irritable and prickly (jagged as the holly tree/ they rendered down for ink).

-Never feeling totally accepted (I never belonged among them)his literary output, modestly put, was at least the equal of other members of the scriptorium/ Belfast ‘fraternity’: they could never deny me my place.
+Though never feeling totally accepted (I never belonged among them) his literary output, he suggests, was at least the equal of other members of the scriptorium/ Belfast ‘fraternity’ (they could never deny me my place).

-He paints the scene: externally the monastery work-room (the hush of the scriptorium); internally the unpleasant things that gathered inside the scribes like a dark growth, a black pearl blocking their pores like the lumps of ink that interfered with the smooth flow of their writing the old dry glut inside their quills.
+He paints the scene: on the outside the monastery work-room seemed studiously calm (the hush of the scriptorium).
+Below the surface, however, less pleasant issues built up (gathered) inside the scribes likened to a dark growth (a black pearl) blocking their pores just as lumps of ink interfered with the smooth flow of their writing (the old dry glut inside their quills).

-These scribes were negative by nature: In the margin of texts of praise/ they scratched and clawed; they found fault everywhere: snarled if the day was dark ( ) too much chalk … or too little.
+To him these men were negative scrabblers (In the margin of texts of praise/ they scratched and clawed) who found fault everywhere (snarled if the day was dark) and were impossible to please (too much chalk … or too little).

-Building up beneath the script they were copying (Under the rumps of letters) were short-sighted myopic angers, their envy perceived even in the motifs decorating the capital letter of each section where Resentment seededin the uncurling/ fernheads.
+Beneath the script they were copying (Under the rumps of letters) their fuses were short and vision short-sighted (myopic angers), their envy perceived in the motifs decorating the initial character (capital) of each section (resentment seeded in the uncurling/ fernheads).

 - jaggy: a Heaney word describing a toothed edge with sharp points;